JakimLi/pandaria/doc/usage.md

 ```

 **COMPATIBILITY WARNING**:

-If your version <= 0.2.4, you need to define variable with single quote around the name. like `var: 'three'=3*
+If your version <= 0.2.4, you need to define variable with single quote around the name. such as `var: 'three'=3`*

 ### Use Variables
 #### In URI